 Upon Receipt Of Your Plants

 Upon receipt of your plants, unpack and unwrap the roots and mist with water.
 Plant within 24-48 hours.
 If you can not plant within this time frame, put your plants in a cool location (ex- basement, garage or cellar) and water the roots daily.
 Cover them back up with the plastic so they will not dry out until you can plant them.
 After planted, water every evening after the sun goes down for 5 days.

-The Low Bush Blueberry is the Vaccinium angustifolium, a deciduous shrub.
+Low Bush Blueberry is the Vaccinium angustifolium, is a Berry Producing Deciduous Shrub

 The wild low bush blueberry is also known as the Nova Scotian Provincial Blueberry.
 It's found growing in the wild in the northeastern United States and Central and Eastern Canada.
 Commercial growers manage the wild Low Bush Blueberry and harvest it in Maine, Massachusetts, and Canada.
 The commercial harvest has been known to reach over 100 millions of pounds in Canada alone.

 Low Bush Blueberry rhizomes have been known to lay dormant for up to 100 years